ci-compass/cicf/week01-commandline/README.md

 ### Scripts

-An important apsect of the command line for science is that it provides a clear way to share the commands you ran to do an analysis or to calculate a result.
+An important aspect of the command line for science is that it provides a clear way to share the commands you ran to do an analysis or to calculate a result.
 Since all the commands you type are text, we can also save these commands into a text file and have the shell run many commands in a sequence.
-Moreover these commands can be recorded as scripts that are sharable and repeatable.
+Moreover these commands can be recorded as scripts that are shareable and repeatable.
-The shell also has basic flow-control commands to
+The shell also has basic control commands implementing conditionals and loops.

-**Comments** Shell scripts can have comments, which are text and notes that are skipped and unrun.
+**Comments** Shell scripts can have comments, which are text and notes that are skipped and not executed.
-Comments are started indicated by a hash sign `#` and continue until the end of the line.
+Comments are started by a hash sign `#` and continue until the end of the line.
-Comments are essential since we can use them to make notes reminding us of what we were trying to do, or any strange bugs or workarounds we needed to do.
+Comments allow us to make notes reminding us of what we were trying to do, what we need to do, or any strange bugs we had to work around.

-**Loops** There are for loops and while loops.
-A for loop will iterate over words in a list.
+**Loops** There are both "for" loops and "while" loops.
+A "for" loop will iterate over words in a list.
 The list can either be provided or can be generated by a command:

 	for name in 1 2 3 4 5; do